* China industrial profits rise at fastest pace in six months

 * Iron ore off five-week low, but China port stocks weigh

 MANILA, May 28 (Reuters) - Shanghai steel futures rose to a one-week peak on Monday after data showing strong profits at steel producers helped boost overall earnings growth at China’s industrial firms to the quickest pace in six months.

 Profits at Chinese industrial companies rose 22 percent in April from a year ago to 576 billion yuan ($90 billion), government data showed on Sunday, as profits at iron and steel processing firms surged 260 percent.

 “The regained profit growth momentum reflects the strength in the economic fundamentals,” Argonaut Securities analyst Helen Lau said.

-The most actively traded rebar for October delivery on the Shanghai Futures Exchange closed little changed at 3,579 yuan a tonne after earlier reaching 3,626 yuan.
+The most actively traded rebar for October delivery on the Shanghai Futures Exchange was up 0.3 percent at 3,594 yuan a tonne after earlier reaching 3,626 yuan.